brimdata/super/book/src/intro.md

 All of Codd's relational operators can be recast in this fashion forming the polymorphic algebra of super-structured data implemented by SuperDB.

-## On Evolving SQL
+## Evolving SQL

-Despite SQL's enduring success, it is widely accepted that there are serious flaws in the language and a number of works argue that SQL should be replaced in its entirety.
+Despite SQL's enduring success, it is widely accepted that there are serious flaws in the language and a number of authors argue that SQL should be replaced in its entirety.
-Among others, here are some noteworthy arguments:
+Among many such works, here are some noteworthy arguments:

 * [A Critique of the SQL Database Language](https://dl.acm.org/doi/pdf/10.1145/984549.984551) a 1983 paper by